-Check to students he appropriate box to identify your high school completion requirement for degree-seeking entering :: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
-Does s your institution require or recommend a general college-preparatory program for degree-seeking s?
-Require Recommend Neither require nor recommend
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+- □ High school diploma is required and GED is accepted - □ High school diploma is required and GED is not accepted - ☑ High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- Require

+- Recommend

+- □ Neither require nor recommend

-C5.
+- C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

 Total academic units

-English
+English 4.00

-Mathematics
+Mathematics 4.00

-Science
+Science 2.00 3.00

 Of these, units that must be lab

 Foreign language

-Social studies
+Social studies and/or History 2.00 3.00

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)